eqNj/eqN-PD2-Filter/README.md

 ![Ground Loot](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Loot.jpg)

-This filter is up-to-date for Season 3 of Project Diablo 2!
+This filter is up-to-date for Seasonb 4 of Project Diablo 2!

 You can find my loot filter(s) either here or on the Project Diablo 2 game launcher.